-- 1) The main aim of this policy is to support individual children with medical needs to achieve regular attendance. - 2) The second aim is to reduce cross infection risk between children, to increase whole school attendance - 3) A third aim is to ensure that medicines given at school are stored and administered safely.
+- To support individual children with medical needs to achieve regular attendance. - To reduce cross infection risk between children, to increase whole school attendance. - To ensure that medicines given at school are stored and administered safely.

 Parents should not send children to school if they are unwell.
 Common childhood illnesses and recommended exclusion timescales are listed at the bottom of this policy for guidance.